 EthicsPoint is an independent organization dedicated to integrity at work.
 You can use the EthicsPoint hotline or website 24/7 to report issues related to non-compliance and unethical or illegal activities.
 You may use EthicsPoint to anonymously report an issue.
 You will create a password and receive a report key.
 These allow you to follow up on your report.
-And we do ask that you follow up weekly.
-This allows us to get additional information from you and keep you updated as we investigate the potential compliance issue.
+And we do ask that you follow up regularly on reported issues.
+This allows us to get additional information from you and keep you updated as we investigate potential compliance issues.